Closed Japanese McDonald's gets tongue-in-cheek sendoff from rival Burger King

 Over a decade ago, Twitter user STAFF.B worked in a now-closed fast-food family restaurant sandwiched between McDonald's and Burger King as a student.

-"I grew an emotional attachment to that area and that McDonald's in particular as it hired many elderly staff and foreigners who weren't necessary fluent in English," he told CNN Travel.
+"I grew an emotional attachment to that area and that McDonald's in particular as it hired many elderly staff and foreigners who weren't necessary fluent in English," she told CNN Travel.

 "I think the news of its closure came as a shock to people like me who had become used to its presence within the urban landscape."